sdawood/dynamo-update-expression/README.md

 Generates a comprehensive update expression for added, modified, and removed attributes at any arbitrary deep paths

 Parameters:
-- original: original document, either fully loaded from dynamodb or a partial projection.
+- `original`: original document, either fully loaded from dynamodb or a partial projection.
-- modified: document that includes additions, modifications and deletes
+- `modified`: document that includes additions, modifications and deletes
-- orphans: Use orphans = false (default) when you are using DynamoDB to store free style document structure.
+- `orphans`: Use orphans = false (default) when you are using DynamoDB to store free style document structure.
 DynamoDB doesn't allow SET operations on a deep path if some levels are missing.
 By using orphans = false, *dynamo-update-expression* would make sure to produce
 SET expressions for the first ancestor node that is not in your original document.
 This can go as deep as required.